dshanke/terraform-kinesis-snowflake/README.md

     type = "VARIANT"
   }
 }
 #Creates snowflake external stage from (s3) which snowpipe will read data files
-#we ae using aws access keys here to allow access to s3, but as mentioned earlier
+#we are using aws access keys here to allow access to s3, but as mentioned earlier
-#external IAM role can be used to manage the cross account access control in a better way.
+#external IAM roles can be used to manage the cross account access control in a better way.
 #Refer https://docs.snowflake.com/en/user-guide/data-load-snowpipe-auto-s3.html
 resource "snowflake_stage" "external_stage_s3" {
   name        = "TWITTER_STAGE"